instantiator/open-social-distributor/README.md

 | LinkedIn | | | | | |

 - [x] Message formatting
-    - [x] Support for length limited formatting of threads
+    - [x] Support for word wrapping into threads
+    - [x] Control where tags appear
+    - [x] Control where the link appears
     - [x] Support for message breaks: `$$`
-    - [x] Force tags into the first message

 - [x] CLI features
     - [x] More complex posting options